rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/tech-ref.rst

 **Technical reference**
 ===================================

-Learn more about alarms and alerts and check types flows and resources, and find other resources that you can use to configure and interact with the Rackspace Cloud Monitoring API.
+Learn more about alarms and alerts and check types flows and resources, and find other resources that you can use to configure and interact with the Rackspace Monitoring API.